kgrid/specs/docs/activation.md

       ...
 }
 ```
-An Activator implementation may use additional statuses as needed which can be documented for deployers, etc.
+An Activator implementation <conform>may</conform> use additional statuses as needed which can be documented for deployers, etc.

 ### `/info` (Optional)